 Now that you have an idea of what is likely to happen, you might want to know what the best course of action is.
 Prescriptive analytics tries to answer the question: What should be done? or what can we do to make ... happen?
 Prescriptive analytics is mostly used in large companies that are looking for advice on, for example, their inventory or supply chain.
 It goes one step further than descriptive and predictive analytics by recommending possible outcomes.
 Essentially, you can predict multiple futures and allow companies to assess a number of possible outcomes based upon their actions.

-For more tips and tricks on analysing your data and translating it into powerful insights, download our eBook!
+For more tips and tricks on data analysis, download our eBook!